Buying Guides

 Lease-to-Own1 a Brand New TV with FlexShopper

-With FlexShopper, you can lease-to-own1 the brands you love and pay as you go.
-FlexShopper TVs are a great option for those without the cash or credit needed to purchase a certain model in full, upfront7.
-With easy weekly payments, you can own your TV in 12 months or less!
+With FlexShopper, you can lease-to-own the brands you love and pay as you go.
+FlexShopper TVs are a great option for those without the cash or credit needed to purchase a certain model in full, upfront.
+With more flexible weekly payments, you can enjoy your new TV now and own it in 12 months or less!

-And make sure you kit out your TV setup with a booming home theater sound system, streaming device, Blu-ray player, plus the furniture and mount you need to complete the experience.
+Make sure you kit out your full HD TV setup with a booming soundbar, home theater sound system, streaming device, Blu-ray player, plus the furniture and mount you need to complete the experience.

-It’s all within your reach with FlexShopper.
+FlexShopper is here to help you put it all within reach.
 Shop brand-new TVs from the brands you love and make your home the entertainment destination you’ve always wanted it to be!

 About the author